Scottish-Tech-Army/Volunteer-app/README.md

 # Download the app!

-Get the test version of the app on your own phone so you can see it working in practice.
+Get the test version of the app on your own phone so you can see it working in practice and see new test releases when they're available.

+(You can also download the production version of the app from the [App Store](https://apps.apple.com/us/app/sta-volunteer-app/id1632619020) or [Google Play](https://play.google.com/store/apps/details?id=org.scottishtecharmy.volunteerapp), but you can't have both test and production versions installed on the same device.)

 ## iOS